The Carroll Family of Kilmacud, Stillorgan

 the Obilic Medal (Serbia).
 He later served at the Knockaloe civilian internment camp on

 the Isle of Man.
-He was buried at Kirk Patrick (Holy Trinity) Churchyard, Isle of Man.
+He was killed in the sinking of the RMS Leinster and was buried at Kirk

-His mother was sent his outstanding wages and the war gratuity totalling £25 and ten
+and the war gratuity totalling £25 and ten shillings.

-2 John Carroll* born 10 Nov 1894 at Kilmacud was a gardeners apprentice in 1911.
+2 John Carroll* born 10 Nov 1894 at Kilmacud was a gardener's apprentice in 1911.

 3 Mary Carroll born 1897 died a spinster on14 Feb 1982 at Clonskeagh.

-5 Sarah Carroll born 6 Aug 1899 died 9 Apr 1900 and buried at Deansgrange.
+5 Sarah Carroll born 6 Aug 1899 died 9 Apr 1900 and was buried at Deansgrange.

 *At 2:30 am on 26 March 1921, Stillorgan was raided by the military, who arrived in about 40 lorries and